karatelabs/karate/README.md

 This will create a folder called `myproject` (or whatever you set the name to).

-You can refer to this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse.
-Also make sure you install the [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/) !
+You can refer to this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse (without having to run the command above).
+Use the latest available version of Karate (refer to the `archetypeVersion` above), and also make sure you install the [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/) !

 Another blog post which is a good step-by-step reference is [this one by Micha Kops](https://semaphoreci.com/community/tutorials/testing-a-java-spring-boot-rest-api-with-karate) - especially if you use the 'default' maven folder structure instead of the one recommended below.